A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations: Elementary construction of the algebra p,q,r

-then ${\Cl{}}^{\prime} \cong {\Cl{}}^{\prime\prime}$. \end{cor} \begin{proof} The forward statement follows from Th. \ref{th:aleq}.
-Converse case: If the dimensions of $S_1$ and $S_2$ are equal and the numbers of $p$, $q$ and $r$ orths are equal then there is a permutation
+then ${\Cl{}}^{\prime} \cong {\Cl{}}^{\prime\prime}$. \end{corollary} \begin{proof} The forward statement follows from Th. \ref{th:aleq}.
+Converse case: If the dimensions of $S_1$ and $S_2$ are equal and the numbers of $p$, $q$ and $r$ generators are equal then there is a permutation

 However, it can be noted that this is the same permutation which gives